João Veloso

-João Miguel Fins Veloso (born 26 June 2005) is a Portuguese professional footballer who plays as a midfielder for the Benfica U19s.
+João Miguel Fins Veloso (born 26 June 2005) is a Portuguese professional footballer who plays as a midfielder for Benfica B.

 Professional career

 Veloso is a youth product of CB Loulé, CB Albufeira and Benfica.
 On 18 June 2022, he signed his first professional contract with Benfica.
 In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

 International career

-Veloso is a youth international for Portugal, having played with the Portugal U16s, U17s, and U18s.
+Veloso is a youth international for Portugal, having played with the Portugal U16s, U17s, U18s and U20s.

 Playing style

 Veloso is a complete midfielder, with tactical intelligence and strength.
 He is skilled at maintaining the team's tempo, starts attacking tempo, and can also finish well.